 These rules apply even if you aren’t using the work to make a profit.
 They also apply even if you use the work for a small organization, such as one with only 10 employees.
 Anything that fits the definition of a work is protected by the Copyright Act.

-Only the person who has the copyright in a work can give you permission to use it.
-The person who has the copyright can be the person who created the work, but it can also be a business, for example, a company with a bank of photos.
+Only the person who holds the copyright in a work can give you permission to use it.
+The person who has the copyright can be the person who created the work, but it can also be a business, like a stock photo company.

 Sometimes You Can Use Someone Else’s Work